adarsh-3099/FLIGHT_PRICE_PRED/README.md

 # FLIGHT_PRICE_PRED

-A ML project which tries to automate price of flight.
+A Machine Learning project which tries to automate price of flight.